V-Stitch Blanket Crochet Pattern

 Bold V-Stitch Blanket Crochet Pattern

-Row 2: The ch 2 counts as the first stitch.
-Skip the next stitch.
+Row 2: Dc in the first stitch, skip the next stitch.
 Cluster v-stitch in the next stitch. *skip 2 stitches, cluster v-stitch in the next stitch* until two stitches remain.
 Skip the next to the last stitch and dc in the last stitch.
 Cut yarn and weave ends.

-Row 3: Join mango yarn with a sl st. Ch 2.
-Cluster v-stitch in each ch 1 space across (so you’re working into the middle of the cluster v-stitches that you made in the previous row).
-Dc in the top of the ch 2 from the previous round.
-Ch 2, turn.
+Row 3: Join mango yarn with a sl st. ch 1, dc in the first stitch.
+Cluster v-stitch in each ch 1 space across (so you’re working into the middle of the cluster v-stitches you made in the previous row).
+Dc in the last stitch.
+Ch 1, turn.

-Row 4: Cluster v-stitch in each ch 1 space across.
-Dc in the top of the ch 2.
-Ch 2, turn.
+Row 4: Dc in the first stitch.
+Cluster v-stitch in each ch 1 space across.
+Dc in the top of the last stitch.
+Ch 1, turn.

 Rows 5-7: Repeat row 4.
 At the end of row 7, cut yarn and weave ends.

-Continue to repeat the pattern until you’ve reached your desired length.
+Continue to repeat the pattern until you’ve reached a total of 62 rows.

 Your color pattern should be as follows: